adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 43 - Implementing Real-time Data Visualization Dashboard
 - Added a sample method in `app.py` to outline features for real-time data visualization dashboard.

+## Iteration 44 - Optimizing Data Collection and API Integration
+- Created a new file `data_collection.py` and outlined a method for batch data retrieval.